 A virtual assistant (VA) can either be a contract worker found on a freelance website or the employee of a virtual assistant company.
 VAs often do administrative, project, or other knowledge work remotely.
 For example, they may manage your website, provide customer phone support, or input accounting data.
 It’s the VA company that manages the employee relationship — they then bill your business (by hour or by task) for the work done.

 Staffing agencies and employment services often hire and manage employees that are leased out to work at your job site.
 You’ll pay the firm about 30% more than you’d pay to hire that same person as an employee.
 The benefit of using temps is that you pay the staffing agency for the employee’s time while the agency is the one who hires, provides benefits, and processes the worker’s payroll.

 Regardless of whether you hire employees directly or outsource staffing to a third party, you can’t avoid all labor law compliance.
 For instance, it’s best to avoid any type of age, gender, or disability discrimination in your work practices.

 Frequently Asked Questions (FAQs) About Labor Laws in Hawaii

 Labor and employment laws in Hawaii may leave a small business with questions and concerns.
 We’ll address a few below.
-We further invite you to ask you own questions on our online forum — we monitor it daily.

 When did the new salary history ban come into play in Hawaii?